 In this article, I’ll discuss some of the ways you can tell if your motherboard is no longer functioning properly and what you can do about it.

 Before I talk about how to tell if your motherboard is bad, let’s first take a look at some of the reasons that make a motherboard go bad.

 There are a few reasons that make a motherboard die.
 One of the most common reasons is overheating.
 Overheating can cause a variety of problems, including damage to the motherboard’s circuitry.

 This is why I always suggest keeping your computer’s case well-ventilated.
 If you don’t, the motherboard or other components like the CPU may overheat and fail.
 You should not only invest in a good cooling system with heatsinks, CPU coolers, and fans but also make sure that there’s plenty of air circulation inside your computer’s case.

-Finally, you should clean your computer from dust at least once every six months.
+Finally, you should clean your computer of dust at least once every six months.
 Dust can clog up the fans, causing the motherboard and other components to overheat.
 This is especially true if you have a laptop; laptops tend to overheat more quickly than desktops because they have less space for air circulation, so make sure to clean the fans and vents regularly.

 Another common reason why a motherboard might die is a power surge.
 If your computer experiences a power surge, it can damage the motherboard and other components like the central processing unit and memory.

 It is not very difficult to protect yourself from power surges.
 You can purchase a surge protector for your computer and an Uninterruptible Power Supply (UPS).